sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 AirPlay 2 -- More About What Works
 ---
 * Two types of audio are received by Shairport Sync -- "Realtime" streams of CD quality ALAC (like AirPlay 1) and "Buffered Audio" streams of AAC stereo at 44,100 frames per second.
 The selection of stream type is made by the player.
 * Audio is synchronised with other AirPlay 2 devices, including AirPlay 2 devices that have their own master clocks.
-(Note: This has not been tested with multiple nearly-identical master clock devices such as with two HomePod minis -- Shairport Sync will get confused about which is the current master.)
 * Shairport Sync continues to support AirPlay 1, and offers an AirPlay 1 compatibility mode for situations where iTunes on macOS or macOS Music plays to multiple speakers and one of more of them is compatible with AirPlay 1 only.

 Acknowledgements
 ----
-Huge thanks are due to number of individuals made direct and valuable contributions to Shairport Sync:
+Huge thanks are due to a number of individuals who made direct and valuable contributions to Shairport Sync:
 1. [ejurgensen](https://github.com/ejurgensen) contributed ideas and code.
 The `pair_ap` submodule and related code in `rtsp.c` is theirs.
 2. [JD Smith](https://github.com/jdtsmith) contributed ideas, comments and suggestions along with extensive and thorough testing.
 3. [Charles Omer](https://github.com/charlesomer) contributed ideas, comments, bug fixes, documentation and Docker automation (forthcoming).
+4. [ckdo](https://github.com/ckdo) for their pathfinding work on AirPlay 2, especially the HomeKit pairing.

 Much of Shairport Sync's AirPlay 2 functionality is based on ideas developed at the [openairplay airplay2-receiver]( https://github.com/openairplay/airplay2-receiver) repository.
 It is a pleasure to acknowledge the work of the contributors there.